ClickHouse/ClickHouse/docs/en/operations/system_tables.md

-# System tables
+# System tables {#system-tables}

-System tables are used for implementing part of the system's functionality, and for providing access to information about how the system is working.
+System tables are used for implementing part of the system’s functionality, and for providing access to information about how the system is working.
-You can't delete a system table (but you can perform DETACH).
+You can’t delete a system table (but you can perform DETACH).
-System tables don't have files with data on the disk or files with metadata.
+System tables don’t have files with data on the disk or files with metadata.
 The server creates all the system tables when it starts.
 System tables are read-only.
-They are located in the 'system' database.
+They are located in the ‘system’ database.

-## system.asynchronous_metrics {#system_tables-asynchronous_metrics}
+## system.asynchronous\_metrics {#system_tables-asynchronous_metrics}

 Contains metrics that are calculated periodically in the background.
 For example, the amount of RAM in use.